 – Meals according to the price paid.

 – The services of the professional tour guide.

 – The entrance fee to the site and the museum in Delphi is included.

-– Pick-up service from or nearby your hotel (see the list of hotels in the footer)
+– Pick-up service from or near your hotel (see the list of hotels at the footer)

 – Transportation on a modern air-conditioned coach

 – Taxes, except the hotel overnight city tax.